efene/efene.github.io/docs/_sources/help-needed.txt

 Here we list how you can help this project, there are tasks for every knowledge level.

+Please visit `Efene Community Issue Tracker <https://github.com/efene/community/issues>`_ for top level tasks that don't fit in a specific project (or the project doesn't exist yet).
+Visit each specific project issue tracker for issues specific to existing projects at https://github.com/efene/

 Wants to Play with Efene
 ------------------------